Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ### Known Issues
 - `StartAnalyzeHealthcareEntities` is in gated preview and can not be used with AAD credentials.
 For more information, see [the Text Analytics for Health documentation](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner#request-access-to-the-public-preview).
 - The parameter `CategoriesFilter` in `RecognizePiiEntitiesOptions` is currently not working when used in `StartAnalyzeBatchActions`.
 [19237](https://github.com/Azure/azure-sdk-for-net/issues/19237).
-- `Statistics` for `AnalyzeBatchActionsResult` are not currently returned even if the user passes `IncludeStatistics  = true`.
+- `Statistics` for `AnalyzeActionsResult` are not currently returned even if the user passes `IncludeStatistics  = true`.
 [19268](https://github.com/Azure/azure-sdk-for-net/issues/19268).
 - At time of this SDK release, the `ModelVersion` option to `StartAnalyzeHealthcareEntities` is ignored by the service.
 The service always processes the operation using the `latest` model.

 ## Troubleshooting